In-Depth Disk Drill for Windows Review (Version 5.0)

 One user commented, “Besides all the great disk utility functions, Disk Drill has already saved me from many problems with its amazing recovery function!
 I have lost count of how many times I’ve had files mistakenly deleted, only to be recovered by Disk Drill.
 It has become my backup utility.”

-In the event that you do encounter data loss, Disk Drill also allows you to create byte-to-byte backups using its Drive Backup feature.
+In the event that you do encounter data loss, Disk Drill also allows you to create byte-to-byte backups using its Drive Backup feature, which also works for backing up RAID array.
 These backups take a complete snapshot of your drive and store it in an image format.
 This image can be attached to Disk Drill and scanned.
 Scanning an image instead of your actual drive allows you to recover your data without the worry of something affecting the original data.

 Drive Backup feature.